Russ Gibb

 Despite his financial well-being, Gibb returned to teaching and spent over twenty years teaching video and media production at Dearborn High School.
 The video program he started and ran for over 20 years has a state-of-the-art facility and has produced hundreds of award-winning video students, many of whom have gone on to careers in the media business.
 The program also spawned the long-running cable video show Back Porch Video.

-Currently, Gibb is co-founder of music discovery website GrokMusic.
+Gibb was co-founder of music discovery website GrokMusic.